Aekkee/Image_manipulator/README.md

 ### Explanation:

-Iterates through image pixels and maps the average color value to an ASCII character.
+Iterates through image pixels and maps the average color value to an ASCII character by using function get_str_ascii which will  map the pixel intensity to an ASCII character using a predefined list and a calculated scale.
 The result is printed to the console and saved to a file.

 | Input  | Output |
 | ------------- | ------------- |